scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 analysis suite.
-The software accepts spectroscopic observations (including spectral maps) and characterizes the PAH emission using a database-fitting technique, providing the user with all pertinent PAH parameters derived from the fits: their ionization state, the molecule sizes, and the structure and/or presence of heteroatoms (e.g., nitrogen).
-Its design is directly linked to the upcoming launch of the James Webb Space Telescope (*JWST*), but it is extended to be utilized with any major observatory, e.g., the *Spitzer* Space Telescope, *ISO*, etc. The general program methodology is to: (1) read in various astronomical file formats, including FITS-files, astronomical ASCII-tables, VOTables, and spectral maps; (2) perform a non-negative least-squares-like fit to the data, using highly oversampled pre-computed PAHdb spectra, which contains much of the relevant molecular physics; and (3) produce user output in a consistent way.
+The software accepts spectroscopic observations (including spectral maps) and characterizes the PAH emission using a database-fitting technique, providing the user with all pertinent PAH parameters derived from the fits: their ionization state(s), molecule sizes, structure and/or the presence of heteroatoms (e.g., nitrogen).
+Its design is directly linked to the upcoming launch of the James Webb Space Telescope (*JWST*), but it is extended to be utilized with any major observatory, e.g., *Spitzer Space Telescope*, *ISO*, etc. The general program methodology is to: (1) read in various astronomical file formats, including FITS-files, astronomical ASCII-tables, VOTables, and spectral maps; (2) perform a non-negative least-squares-like fit to the data, using highly-oversampled pre-computed PAHdb spectra, which contains much of the relevant molecular physics; and (3) produce user output in a consistent way so that the user may interpret the role and characteristics of PAHs in their astronomical observations.

-We will present specific results based on the use of the pyPAHdb suite for characterizing PAHs in infrared spectroscopic observations from *Spitzer*, *ISO* and synthetic *JWST* data.
+We will present specific results based on the use of the pyPAHdb suite for characterizing PAHs in infrared spectroscopic observations.
+Here, we use *Spitzer Space Telescope* spectral data cubes as a test case.
+In the future, it will be manipulated to accept data from other telescopes (e.g., *ISO*, *JWST*).
 As pyPAHdb is designed to be streamlined compared to the full IDL suite, we will also demonstrate its performance via benchmarks. pyPAHdb is open source and being developed on GitHub (`github.com/pahdb/pypahdb
 <https://github.com/pahdb/pypahdb>`_), therefore encouraging community